 Scenarios in View

-When you are almost finalizing the text that you will incorporate into your UI design, you need to look into different scenarios.
-You will also need to know how to mould and match the text.
-An example is when there is an alert message.
-The original text needs to stand out from the text in the alert message, and this brings meaning to the fact that a great user interface is one that experiences challenges but comes out unscathed down the road.
+When you are almost finalising the text that you will incorporate into your UI design, you need to look into different scenarios the text will be used.
+An example is an alert message.
+The original text needs to stand out from the text in the alert message.

 Use the Actual Text

-When you are testing how the text will behave in different scenarios, then you need to use real text.
-When you consider UI design, the letters in the actual text hold more significance to the UI design compared to using placeholders despite being useful in some cases.
+When you are testing how the text will behave in different scenarios, you need to use the actual text.
+The letters in the actual text are more important compared to placeholders, despite placeholders being useful in some cases.

 Test the Typeface

 When it comes to the testing process of your typography, you should do it on the actual platform.
-This means that if you are creating a smartphone application, then you need to test it on a mobile platform and if it is a website, use the same platform.
+This means that if you are creating a smartphone application, you need to test it on a mobile platform.

 The typography of web text makes it more than a body of content.
 In fact, it can be perceived as functional element that is part of the overall UI design.
 With the above tips on how to use typography in UI design, you will be able to optimize your text to be scalable and flexible.